Asymptotic security of discrete-modulation protocols for continuous-variable quantum key distribution: Introduction

 This brings us to the long-standing open problem of proving security of a general $M$-ary discrete-modulation CV-QKD protocol, for $M$ beyond a minimum threshold value, with the feature that the achievable key rate approaches that of Gaussian modulation as $M$ goes to infinity.
 Such a result is of significant value for the practical usability of CV-QKD.
-In this paper, we accomplish the aforesaid for security against collective attacks.
+In this paper, we accomplish the aforesaid for security against collective attacks having the physically reasonable assumptions outlined in Section~\ref{sec:channel-assumptions}.
 Establishing a security proof and key-rate lower bounds for discrete modulation CV-QKD protocols with a finite key length is left open for future work.
 Our proof eliminates the need to consider protocols based on Gaussian modulation in order to have asymptotic security in CV-QKD, with the ability of the user to determine the size of the modulation alphabet based on how close one desires the key rates to be to the Gaussian modulation protocol.
-In addition, our numerical evaluation of achievable key rates over a pure-loss bosonic channel suggests that, for sufficiently large constellation size, the achievable key rates are proportional to the channel's transmissivity, which is known to be the optimal rate-vs.-loss scaling achievable with any QKD protocol, CV or DV \cite{TGW14}.
+In addition, our numerical evaluation of achievable key rates over a pure-loss bosonic channel suggests that, for sufficiently large constellation size, the achievable key rates are proportional to the channel's transmissivity, which is known to be the optimal rate-vs.-loss scaling achievable with any QKD protocol, CV or DV~\cite{TGW14}.

 To establish these results, we make use of two important recent theoretical advances: the approximation of Gaussian distributions with discrete ones for communication \cite{Verdu,Renes}, especially in the context of bosonic Gaussian states \cite{Renes}, and an entropic continuity bound from \cite{Shirokov} for energy-bounded bosonic states.
 The idea of approximating a Gaussian modulation with a discrete one for CV-QKD was proposed in \cite{JKDL12}, but this work did not provide a security proof for CV-QKD with discrete modulation.
 One of the main tools, beyond the approaches considered in \cite{JKDL12} and which allows us to establish a security proof, is the entropic continuity bound from \cite{Shirokov}.
 We also develop methods for using the parameters observed in a discrete-modulation CV-QKD protocol to bound Eve's Holevo information.